martinamattioli/conexa-news/conexa-news/README.md

 The app includes three main screens:

 - **Home**: A news list with a search feature by title or content.
-- **Details**: A detailed view of a specific news article.
 - **Favorites**: A screen displaying the user’s saved favorite news articles.
 - **User**: A screen containing detailed user information, such as name, email, and phone.
+- **News Detail**: A detailed view of a specific news article.
 - **Login**: A login screen to authenticate the user before accessing the app’s features.

 The app supports multiple languages and uses persistent storage for both user authentication tokens and favorite articles.